schlessera/pluginiser/README.md

 ### wp pluginiser create

-Create an empty plugin.
+Creates an empty plugin.

 ~~~
 wp pluginiser create
 ~~~

+Creates the folder for a new empty plugin and adds a placeholder file that contains basic plugin meta header information so that it is recognized within the WordPress file editor.

+**OPTIONS**

 <slug>
 Slug of the plugin to create.

+**EXAMPLES**

+$ wp pluginiser create my-plugin
+Success: Created plugin folder for plugin: "my-plugin"

 ### wp pluginiser add-file

-Add a file to a plugin.
+Adds a file to a plugin.

 ~~~
 wp pluginiser add-file
 ~~~

+Adds a new empty file to a given plugin.
+You can include subfolders in the file path that are relative to the plugin's root folder.

+**OPTIONS**

 <plugin>
 Slug of the plugin to add a file to.

 <filepath>
 Path and file name for the file to add.
-The patn should be relative to the plugin root.
+The path should be relative to the plugin root.

+**EXAMPLES**

+$ wp pluginiser add-file my-plugin subfolder/test-file.php
+Success: Created file "subfolder/test-file.php"

 ## Installing